-NOTE 13: SUBSEQUENT EVENTS
+NOTE 12: SUBSEQUENT EVENTS

-In October 2023, the Organization entered into a construction agreement to purchase and install a solar power system on the Sylmar, CA campus.
-The Organization entered into a loan agreement to finance the solar project in the amount of \$702,121.
+In September 2023, the Organization entered into a construction agreement to purchase and install a solar power system on the Sylmar, CA campus.
+The Organization entered into a loan agreement to finance the solar project in the amount of approximately \$700,000.
 The loan is for a 72-month period and carries an interest rate of 4.99%.
+Construction on this project began in October 2024 and loan payments will begin once the system is activated.